 Stay overnight in one of two family cabins or at the park’s campground.
 The cabins sleep four and are equipped with small refrigerators, cook-top stove, microwave and sink.
 The Dolliver Campground overlooks the Des Moines River and contains electric sites, a modern restroom and shower building, and dump station.
 A Group Camp is available for large group events and contains 10 separate sleeping cabins, a dining hall, modern restrooms and showers.
 One fourth of the campsites are available on a first-come, first-serve basis and advance campsite and cabin reservations can be made online.
 The Group Camp can be reserved by contacting the park office.

 Reserve one of two day-use lodges or an open shelter at Dolliver.
 The South Lodge and Center Lodge are historical CCC structures known for their rustic architectural style.
-Both lodges and shelter can be reserved through the online reservation system for large group events.
+Both lodges and shelter can be reserved through the online reservation system for Dollivery Memorial State Park for large group events.